deepthi-kk/Breast-Cancer-Detection/README.md

 ## Models used for Analysis

-The dataset is trained using three models
+The dataset is trained using four models

 * Support Vector Machine(SVM)
 * Logistic Regression